-In this synthesis of 54 studies with follow-up times up to 8 months during the period February 2020-February 2021, we found a high prevalence of detectable SARS-CoV-2 specific immunological memory in the form of IgG antibodies, CD4+, and memory B cells in individuals who recovered from COVID-19.
-We found that, during the study period, the prevalence of reinfection after recovery from COVID-19 was very low and that prior infection with SARS-CoV-2 conferred an 80% protective efficacy against reinfection (assuming baseline prevalence of 5%).
-The existing reviews (24, 86-95) have not examined the question of prevalent immunity sufficiently (Supplementary Table 4).
+In this synthesis of 54 studies with follow-up times up to 8 months and carried out during the period February 2020-February 2021, we found a high prevalence of detectable SARS-CoV-2 specific immunological memory in the form of IgG antibodies, CD4+, and memory B cells in individuals who recovered from COVID-19.
+We found that the prevalence of reinfection after recovery from COVID-19 was very low and that prior infection with SARS-CoV-2 conferred an 80% protective efficacy against reinfection (assuming baseline prevalence of 5%).
+The existing reviews (23, 97-106) have not examined the question of prevalent immunity sufficiently (Supplementary Table 4).

 The results of this study suggest that there is a sustained high prevalence of SARS-CoV-2 specific IgG antibodies, near 90%, up to 6-8 months after recovery from COVID-19, and data from one study showed a prevalence of IgA of 63% after recovery.
-Although we assessed the prevalence of detectable IgG, and not the actual antibody titres, research in primates has shown that even low circulating neutralizing antibody tires had a protective effect against COVID-19 (96, 97).
+Although we assessed the prevalence of detectable IgG, and not the actual antibody titres, research in primates has shown that even low circulating neutralizing antibody tires had a protective effect against COVID-19 (107, 108).
 This protective effect could be at the level of reducing severe COVID-19 and death from COVID-19, rather than stopping the infection in the upper respiratory tract.
-Sterilizing immunity that stops individuals from acquiring infection requires high antibody titres (10), however the level of antibody titres that provides sterilizing immunity is still not known.
+Sterilizing immunity that stops individuals from acquiring infection requires high antibody titres (9), however the level of antibody titres that provides sterilizing immunity is still not known.
 Therefore, it is still theoretically possible that individuals with detectable IgG may be infected by and are able to spread SARS-CoV-2.
-Notably, it appears that the SARS-CoV-2 antibody titres are stable after recovery with a half-life of almost 5 months for spike IgG and 7 months for spike IgA (10).
-Further, several studies (98-101) have shown that, regardless of either antibody titre or the presence of detectable IgG in individuals with prior infection, the levels of IgG and neutralizing antibodies after a first dose vaccination, reached titres similar to those of SARS-CoV-2 naïve individuals (100).
-The findings from this current synthesis add to this body of knowledge.
+Longitudinal studies are needed to investigate the relationship between antibody titres and the risk of reinfection.
+Notably, it appears that the SARS-CoV-2 antibody titres are stable after recovery with a half-life of almost 5 months for spike IgG (9).
+Further, several studies (5, 6, 109, 110) have shown that, regardless of either antibody titre or the presence of detectable IgG in individuals with prior infection, the levels of IgG and neutralizing antibodies after a first dose vaccination, reached titres similar to those of SARS-CoV-2 naïve individuals (5).
+The findings from this current synthesis add to this body of knowledge and support single-dose vaccination for individuals with prior infection.

-This synthesis suggests that, for a period of at least 6-8 months after recovery, around 90% of individuals have evidence of SARS-CoV-2 specific memory B and memory CD4+ cells while about half have evidence of CD8+ cells.
-While the role of T cells in sterilizing immunity is thought to be limited, they are highly associated with ensuring less severe COVID-19 (70, 102).
+This synthesis suggests, for a period of at least 6-8 months after recovery, around 90% of individuals have evidence of SARS-CoV-2 specific memory B and memory CD4+ cells while about half have evidence of CD8+ cells.
+While the role of T cells in sterilizing immunity is thought to be limited, they are highly associated with ensuring less severe COVID-19 (73, 111).
 A diminished prevalence of cytotoxic CD8+ cells may imply that viral clearance is delayed in some individuals, in the event of reinfection.
 However, there is evidence of sustained high prevalence of T follicular helper cells (TFH) (9), a subset of CD4+ T cells that are the most important in helping memory B cells and in the production of neutralizing antibodies and long-term humoral immunity (99).
 A high prevalence of memory B cells at \geq 6 months also suggests that immunological memory may be long lasting, at least to the time points measured in the included studies.